 White always moves first and players alternate turns.
 You are only allowed to move one piece per turn except when castling.

-King, Queen, Rook, Bishop, and Knight attack in the direction they move.
+Pieces attack in the direction they move except for the pawn.
 A pawn attacks diagonally even though it moves forward.
-Above the Rook is attacking the pieces circled in Green.
+Above the White Pawn is attacking the Black Pawn circled in green.
+The White Knight is attacking the Black Bishop circled in purple.

-The first time you move a pawn you may move one square or two squares forward.
-After you have moved a pawn it may only move one square forward.
-When a pawn attacks another piece it attacks diagonally one square.
+The first time you move a Pawn you may move one square or two squares forward.
+After you have moved a Pawn it may only move one square forward.

 The Rook may move side to side, forward or backward all the